The Best Contractors Tools & Equipment Insurance for 2026

 Installing appliances and other fixtures can require a wide variety of tools and equipment.
 It also can be a highly mobile task, with many installers performing numerous installations each day.
 Besides the general risk of damage from accidents, high mobility can increase the risk of theft as tools are left unattended, either on a work site, or when being transported or stored between jobs.

 Installation contractors may want to consider adding another form of inland marine coverage called installation floater insurance.
-This type of policy provides protection for materials and supplies from the time they leave the contractor’s business until they have been installed for the customer.
+This type of policy provides protection for materials and supplies from the moment you take possession of them—including during transit and temporary storage—until the installation project is complete and has been accepted by the customer.

 Landscaping Businesses